-- Know your pets’ hideaways and create ways for easy access to them in case of an emergency – It’s nice that your pet can get away if he or she wants to, but in an emergency, you need to be able to locate and extract your pet as quickly as possible.
+- Know your pets’ hideaways and create ways for you to easily access them in case of an emergency – It’s nice that your pet can get away if he or she wants to, but in an emergency, you need to be able to locate and extract your pet as quickly as possible.

-- Attempt to grab your pet and exit the home as quickly as possible, but if it takes too long to locate or secure them, leave – You should never delay escape or endanger yourself or your family.
-Once responders get there, immediately inform them your pet is still inside, so they can go enter your home and continue looking for your pet.
+- Attempt to grab your pet and exit the home as quickly as possible, but if it takes too long to locate or secure them, leave.
+You should never delay escape or endanger yourself or your family.
+Once responders get there, immediately inform them your pet is still inside so they can enter your home and continue looking for your pet.

-- Grab leashes and carriers on your way out – Outside will be chaotic and that may cause your pet to try to escape to a calm, safe area.
+- Grab leashes and carriers on your way out of the house.
+Outside, it may be chaotic and that could cause your pet to try to escape to a calmer, safe area.